haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

 ## Observation mode

 **The observation mode defines the observation space.**
-All ManiSkill2 environments take the observation mode (`obs_mode`) as one of the input arguments of `__init__`.
+All ManiSkill2 tasks take the observation mode (`obs_mode`) as one of the input arguments of `__init__`.
 In general, the observation is organized as a dictionary (with an observation space of `gym.spaces.Dict`).

 There are two raw observations modes: `state_dict` (privileged states) and `image` (raw visual observations without postprocessing). `state` is a flat version of `state_dict`. `rgbd` and `pointcloud` apply post-processing on `image`.

 ### state_dict

 The observation is a dictionary of states.
 It usually contains privileged information such as object poses.
-It is not supported for soft-body environments.
+It is not supported for soft-body tasks.

 - `agent`: robot proprioception
   - `qpos`: [nq], current joint positions. *nq* is the degree of freedom.